 You will be able to discuss your child’s progress at Parents’ Evenings, termly SEND support review meetings or annual reviews.

 Your child’s class teacher will be available at the end of each day if you wish to raise a concern.
-Appointments can be made to speak in more detail to the class teacher or SENCo by visiting the school office.
+Appointments can be made to speak in more detail to the class teacher and/or SENCo by visiting the school office.

 How will you help me to support my child’s learning?

 - The class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.

 - The SENCo is available to meet with you to discuss your child’s progress or any concerns/worries you may have.